OPSILab/Service-Catalog/docs/usage/index.md

 ## Service dashboard

-The section \"Dashboards\" provides and extensible page of graphical dashboard cards providing some summaries about the inserted services, connectors, adapter and catalogues.
+The section **Dashboards** provides and extensible page of graphical dashboard cards providing some summaries about the inserted services, connectors, adapter and catalogues.

 ![](dashboards.png)

 ## Services section
- In this section user can view the list of already inserted services by having a first look about their basic information (name, status, description\...), filter them, or to be redirected to the \"Details\" page.
+ In this section user can view the list of already inserted services by having a first look about their basic information (name, status, description\...), filter them, or to be redirected to the **Details** page.

 ![](service-list.png)

 The user can also choose a remote catalogue as source of services (see [Federation section](./federation-how-to.md) to know how to add other sources of services).
-If the \"Remote catalogue\" checkbox is checked and a remote catalogue source is selected, only services with status `COMPLETED` will be shown.
+If the **Remote catalogue** checkbox is checked and a remote catalogue source is selected, only services with status `COMPLETED` will be shown.

 ![](checkbox.png)